 - Folder Name: The name of the folder or directory in which the computer is located in its local environment.

-The Folder Name match condition looks for a match against the name of any parent folder of the computer, including the root datacenter for vCenter server integrations.
+This match condition looks for a match against the name of any parent folder of the computer, including the root datacenter for vCenter server integrations.
 If you add a "*" character to the beginning of the regular expression, the condition must match the name on all parent folders.
 This is particularly useful when combined with negation in a regular expression.
 For example, if you want to match computers in folders that do not include "Linux" in the folder name, you could use a regular expression like

 - NSX Security Group Name: The list of potential groups in this condition refers only to NSX Groups associated with NSX Policies associated with the NSX Deep Security Service Profile.
 The VM may be a member of other NSX Groups but for the purposes of this match, condition it is not relevant.

 - Platform: The operating system of the computer.

 - vCenter name: The "Name" field of the computer's vCenter properties that was added to Deep Security Manager.

 |any string (but not nothing)||.+|

 These next two conditions match True or False conditions: